 Derived measures typically are expressed as ratios, composite indices, or other aggregate summary measures.
 They are often more quantitatively reliable and meaningfully interpretable than the base measures used to generate them.

-Base measures enable the creation of many derived measures or indicators from the same standard data sources.
-In addition, there are direct relationships among information needs, measurement objectives, measurement categories, base measures, and derived measures.
+There are direct relationships among information needs, measurement objectives, measurement categories, base measures, and derived measures.
 This direct relationship is depicted using some common examples in Table MA.1.